-It covers a layer of New Zealand wool that wicks away moisture, allows for air circulation, and regulates temperature naturally via wool’s natural temperate regulating properties.
+It covers a layer of New Zealand wool that wicks away moisture, allows for air circulation, and provides temperature regulation naturally via wool’s natural temperate regulating properties.
 The mattress has organic cotton tailored tweed sides, and custom handles.

 Firmness & Support

-The Brentwood Home Cedar is a latex / innerspring coil hybrid model, and comes in one firmness option, which we rate at a 6/7 out of 10 (10 being the firmest).
+The Brentwood Home Cedar is a latex / innerspring coil hybrid model, and comes in a medium firmness option, which we rate at a 6/7 out of 10 (10 being the firmest).

 As I am significantly heavier than Kaye, I tend to press through the top comfort layers on most mattresses and feel the support layers more often than not.